You may have answered this before, but would you explain the parable of the Sower, in relation to OSAS?

 The second kind is rocky soil.
-It represents people who initially accept the Gospel intellectually, but like the first group, it never penetrates their heart.
+It represents people who initially accept the Gospel intellectually, but like the first group, it never penetrates their hearts.
 These people will soon fall away.
 They are not saved.

 The third kind is covered in thorns, which choke out the seed making it unfruitful.
-Since salvation is not a fruit bearing event, these people are saved.
+Since salvation is not a fruit-bearing event, these people are saved.
 But because of their preoccupation with the things of this world they never accomplish anything of value for the Kingdom.
 Most born-again Christians in the US today fall into this category.

 The fourth kind is good soil.
 These people are both saved and fruitful.